Many or all companies we feature compensate us. Compensation and editorial

 Installment plan with the IRS

-If you cannot pay the lump sum owed when you file your taxes, you can set up a payment plan with the IRS.
-The IRS offers both short- and long-term debt repayment plans.
+If you can’t pay the lump sum owed when you file your taxes, you can set up a payment plan with the IRS.
+The IRS offers short- and long-term debt repayment plans.

-• Short-term payment plans: You don’t need to apply for a formal payment plan; instead, you have up to 180 days to pay your full tax debt, but know that your account will accrue interest and penalties during this time period.
+• Short-term payment plans: If you choose this option, you don’t need to apply for a formal payment plan.
+You have up to 180 days to pay your full tax debt, and your account will accrue interest and penalties during this time.

-• Long-term payment plans: This is the IRS’s more formalized installment agreement—when you need more than 180 days to pay your debt.
-You’ll have to make a formal request and, if approved, pay a setup fee ($37 or $149, depending on the payment method).
+• Long-term payment plans: This is the IRS’s more formalized installment agreement for when you need more than 180 days to pay your debt.
+You’ll make a formal request and, if approved, pay a setup fee ($37 or $149, depending on the payment method).
 You’ll also owe interest and penalties during the long-term installment agreement.

 Personal loan